lianasukiasyan/My-first-project-/README.md

 #### Steps
 1. Write the url  <http://google.com> in the browser's URL bar and press enter
 2. Once google.com is launched, sign in gmail

+#### Expected result
+* Finded the button ,,Contacts,, on the right side , make one click